rodney-claude1/rodney-claude1/README.md

     <body>
         <div id="all-contents">
             <nav>

             </nav>

             <main>

             </main>
         </div>
     </body>
 ```

-So, to start grouping together our content in a meaningful way, inside the `<body>` tag, we created a new document division using the `<div>` tag.
+To start grouping together our content in a meaningful way, inside the `<body>` tag, we created a new document division using the `<div>` tag.
 This is going to contain all the site content so we annotated it as such by setting its _id_ attribute to `id="all-contents"`.
 Attributes are properties that tell us something more specialized about the tag, and you'll come to understand how these work as you work more with HTML.

-In particular, the `id` attribute allows us to _uniquely_ identify an HTML element in our webpage.
-Technically speaking, when giving an id to an element, this id _should be_ unique within the page - no two elements should share the same id in the same webpage, and this is an important distinction.
+The `id` attribute allows us to _uniquely_ identify an HTML element in our webpage. `<div>` tags will often have an `id` attribute to distinguish it from other divs.

 Finally, inside our _all-contents_ div, we're going to put the site navigation menu and the main content of our site, so we created opening and closing tags for `<nav>` and `<main>`.